Equivariant Architectures for Learning in Deep Weight Spaces: A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces

-Our next step is constructing equivariant layers between $\mathcal{W},\mathcal{B}$, namely finding a basis for $L_{\text{ww}},L_{\text{wb}},L_{\text{bw}},L_{\text{bb}}$.
-This is done by splitting them again into the sub-representations from \cref{eq:direct_sum}, i.e., $\mathcal{W}_m, \mathcal{B}_\ell$ and characterizing all the equivariant maps between these representations.
-We show that all these maps are either previously characterized linear equivaraint layers on sets \citep{zaheer2017deep,hartford2018deep}, or simple combinations of pooling, broadcasting and fully connected linear layers.
+Our next step is constructing equivariant layers between $\mathcal{W},\mathcal{B}$, namely finding bases for the following linear spaces: $\{L_{\text{ww}}\}, \{L_{\text{wb}}\},\{L_{\text{bw}}\},\{L_{\text{bb}}\}$.
+This is done by splitting $\mathcal{W},\mathcal{B}$ into the sub-representations from \cref{eq:direct_sum}, i.e., $\{\mathcal{W}_m,\mathcal{B}_\ell\}_{m,\ell\in[M]}$, and characterizing all the equivariant maps between these representations.
+We show that all these maps are either previously characterized linear equivariant layers on sets \cite{zaheer2017deep,hartford2018deep}, or simple extensions of these layers that can be implemented using pooling, broadcast, and fully connected linear layers.
 This topic is discussed in detail in \cref{subsec:dws_layers}.
+Figure \ref{fig:equi_layers_block} illustrates the block matrix structure of each linear map $L_{\text{ww}},L_{\text{wb}},L_{\text{bw}},L_{\text{bb}}$ according to the decomposition to sub-representations $\{\mathcal{W}_m,\mathcal{B}_\ell\}_{m,\ell\in[M]}$.
+Each color represents a different layer type as specified in Tables \ref{tab:w2w}-\ref{tab:b2w}.